 COSI (Center for Science & Industry) – Columbus, Ohio

-From the moment you walk into COSI (Center for Science & Industry), you can’t help but be curious.
+From the moment you walk into COSI (Center for Science & Industry) in Columbus, you can’t help but be curious.
 The gigantic swinging pendulum and the high-wire unicycle unicycle that kids & adults can ride across the 2 story lobby makes COSI a unique experience right from the start.Once inside this Columbus museum, you work thru a myriad of over 300 engaging and colorful, interactive and hands-on exhibits.

 Kids 6 and under will love the Little KidSpace with water play, a treehouse and more.
 Creative kids will enjoy the Gadget Café, filled with hands-on challenges and materials to tinker and create and machines to take apart.
 Be sure to set aside at least a half day, if not full day for exploration of this fascinating museum.
 Jen of Thrifty NW Mom

 City Museum – St. Louis, Missouri